Facel Vega Excellence: Discussions with Studebaker-Packard

 Following the proposition of a New York based conglomerate wanting to revive the Packard brand in 1959, Facel-Vega boss Jean Daninos entered into negotiations with Studebaker-Packard Corporation president Harold Churchill.
-The idea was to badge-engineer the Excellence with Packard nameplates and the trademark Packard "Ox-Yoke" grille, using Packard's new for 1956 and powerful V8's, and market it through the more "exclusive" Studebaker-Packard dealers in North America.
+The idea was to badge-engineer the Excellence with Packard nameplates and the trademark Packard "Ox-Yoke" grille, using Packard's powerful and new for 1956 V8 engines, and market it through the more "exclusive" Studebaker-Packard dealers in North America.
 However, Daimler-Benz, which already had a marketing partnership with Studebaker-Packard, using Studebaker's dealership network to sell its Mercedes-Benz brand of cars in the United States, objected to the plan.
 Mercedes never got used to the idea of selling their brand next to a working man's car like a Studebaker, but also did not want floor competition for its luxury models.
 Churchill realized that he could never get the same cash stream from Facel-Vega that he did from Daimler-Benz, and the whole project was abandoned.
 The Facel-Vega Excellence-cum-Packard did make it to the planning stage, but contrary to popular belief, not a single actual prototype was built.
 However, a number of Excellences were imported to the US by private owners.

-In popular culture

-A Facel-Vega Excellence appeared in the 1959 movie Count Your Blessings starring Deborah Kerr and Maurice Chevalier.
-Other Excellences make brief appearances in the 1961 movie Goodbye Again, the 1963 movies Le temps des copains and Love Is a Ball, the 1972 movie Slaughter, and the 1990 movie Dancing Machine.
-None of them were the EX2 versions.
-At about the 40 minute mark of the S1 E8 episode of the TV series Blood & Treasure, a blue Facel-Vega Excellence is seen on a street in Havana.